HypothesisWorks/hypothesis/docs/internals.rst

 minor releases.
 The purpose of this document is to share the ideas, not to specify the behaviour.

-This is sorted roughly in order of most interesting to least interesting.
+This is sorted roughly in order of most interesting to least technically interesting.

 ----------
 Templating